 One former Lámh Dhearg member to note was the forward-thinking Brian Devlin.
 Behind the scenes, Brian was instrumental in promoting the move of Cargin’s pitch to the field of another previous Lámh Dhearg member, Sean McCann, on the Shore Road (Bóthar na Trá) and played their first league match there as official residents on the 22nd November, 1953, now as a Senior club.
 Having found their permanent home following numerous venues across the Cargin area, the club acquired the grounds from Sean in March 1970 giving a stable base from which to build.
 It is here that they have flourished on and off the field, developing both players and facilities continuously.
 Since their arrival at McCann's Field they have collected a whole host of titles, moving steadily to the summit of Antrim club football.

 Since 1953, Clann na hÉireann have amassed a host of titles at all levels and have gradually moved to the forefront of Antrim Football and Camogie.
 Our members, such as Peadar Totten and Micky McNabb were at the beginning of the revival of Rounders in Ireland, with Erin's Own winning All-Ireland titles in both Male and Female competitions.
 Hurling was played at various stages although football was the primary sport, Camogie was reintroduced and we had our first Senior team of the modern era in 2015.
-Ladies Football was started at u8 level and the initial cohort of girls have reached u16 age in 2023 with a Senior Ladies team entering competitions in 2024.
+Ladies Football was started at u8 level and the initial cohort of girls reached u16 age in 2023 with a Senior Ladies team entering competitions in 2024.
 In more recent times we have brought Handball into the club while also assisting the local primary schools in their games.
 In January 2024 we officially became a 4 Code organisation with Football, Ladies Football, Camogie and Handball becoming the one club.

 Our facilities are used 7 days a week, 52 weeks a year.
 With two full size floodlit pitches, all-weather Astroturf training area, contemporary bar and entertainment facilities, Indoor Hall, Handball court, changing rooms, weights room, gymnasium, supporters terracing and a new elevated spectator balcony.